 Starch ————-> Maltose

 Note: not all amylum (starch) is digested to maltose in the mouth; some are digested in the stomach (very little) and some in the duodenum

 The food is mixed with the saliva and is now called a bolus.
-The bolus travels down the oesaphagus by peristalsis movement.
-A wave of contraction is made on the walls of the oesophagus just above the food bolus, this pushes the bolus down, another wave is made and by these waves the food is passed into the abdomen (stomach) through the cardiac sphincter present on the end of the oesophagus and just above the abdomen.
+The bolus travels down the esophagus by peristalsis movement.
+A wave of contraction is made on the walls of the esophagus just above the food bolus.
+This pushes the bolus down.
+By these waves, the food is passed into the abdomen (stomach) through the cardiac sphincter present at the end of the esophagus and just above the abdomen.

-Cardiac sphincter also prevents the regurgitation of food from the stomach back into the oesophagus.
+The cardiac sphincter also prevents the regurgitation of food from the stomach back into the esophagus.

 When peptides are detected in the stomach, hormone gastrin is released into the bloodstream.
 This hormone causes the gastric glands in the lining of the stomach wall to produce gastric juice.
 Gastric juice is an acid juice (pH 1 – 3).
 Its main components are: